 After all that setup, we should see a browser notification triggered via the Push API.

-As this is still an emerging technology, things are rapidly changing.
-I'd be interested to hear how things are working out for folks integrating web push into their web apps.
+I’d be interested to hear how things are working out for folks integrating Web Push into their web apps.

 What do you think?